Functional Movement Screen

 Functional Movement Screen Example

-Step One.
-Access the Template and Fill it Out.
+Step 1: Access the template and fill it out

-After every test, don’t forget to fill up both the raw score and total score boxes.
-Feel free to write down notes or observations in cases where you don’t give the client a score of 3.
+After every test, don't forget to fill out both the raw score and total score boxes.
+Feel free to write down notes or observations, including suggested corrective exercises, in cases where you don't give the client a score of 3.

 Once you're finished, add the final scores to come up with a total score.

-If you need help remembering the scoring procedure, you can refer to the scoring guide in your functional movement screen template.
+If you ever need a quick refresher, refer to the scoring guide provided in your Functional Movement Screen test template.

 Any health practitioner can conduct the tests anytime and anywhere as long as they have the equipment and the Functional Movement Screen template available in PDF format on hand.